AI-Assisted Development for Scientific Workflows

 For FastAPI apps like the Confluence Analyzer, you'll need to adapt for serverless constraints:

-api/ ├── index.py # Main FastAPI app └── requirements.txt # Python dependencies public/ └── index.html # Static frontend vercel.json # Deployment config
+api/ ├── index.py # Main FastAPI app └── pyproject.toml # Python dependencies public/ └── index.html # Static frontend vercel.json # Deployment config

 {